 Eastern Diamondback Rattlesnake Facts

-- Most notably the name of Eastern Diamondback Rattlesnake applies to a reptile that remains a highly venomous species of pit viper.
-Further, the dangerous animal evolved as endemic to only a specific region of the world.
-This area consists solely of the southeastern United States.
+- Notably, the name of Eastern Diamondback Rattlesnake applies to a reptile that’s a highly venomous species of pit viper.
+Among professionals, such as researchers, though, its more frequently known by its technial name of the Crotalus adamanteus.

-- In addition, this dangerous but magnificent rattlesnake also holds another impressive status.
-That’s because it ranks as the heaviest venomous snake in either North America or South America.
-Despite its great weight, however, the animal does not qualify as the longest.
+- This dangerous but magnificent rattlesnake also holds another impressive status.
+That’s because it ranks as the heaviest venomous snake on two continents.
+Despite its great weight, however, the animal does not qualify as the longest of them.

-- For a variety of reasons, the IUCN currently lists it as a species of Least Concern on its Red List of Threatened Species.
+- For a variety of reasons, the IUCN currently lists it as a species of Least Concern on its Red List.
 This status currently remains under review, however.
-This reconsideration occurs due to ongoing changes in conditions within the endemic range of the snake.
+This reconsideration occurs due to ongoing changes in conditions within the range of the snake.

-- Finally, estimates place its current numbers at only 3% of what they once were.
+- Estimates place its population at only 3% of what it once was.
 Habitat loss and highway mortality, coupled with a low reproductive rate form the primary factors in its decline.
-But now, climate change may soon threaten the Eastern Diamondback Rattlesnake, as well.
+Climate change may soon threaten the Eastern Diamondback Rattlesnake, as well.

 Eastern Diamondback Rattlesnake Physical Description